|17th Annual Sugar Bowl Classic ~ January 1, 1951

 And there were Yowarsky's contributions: a fumble recovery that led to Kentucky's first touchdown; a touchdown-saving tackle of Vessels at the Wildcat goal line; and his recovery of Lockett's fumble which allowed Kentucky to run off most the clock in what turned out to be one of the most significant games in Sugar Bowl history.

 This turned out to be a gateway game.
-Bryant (pictured above with future LSU coach Charlie McClendon) would bring back eight more teams to the Sugar, most of any coach; his teams would win eight of those nine appearances, most of any coach; and he would send four national championship teams to the Sugar Bowl playing field, most, by far, of any coach.
+Bryant (pictured above with future LSU coach Charlie McClendon) would bring back eight more teams (all Alabama teams) to the Sugar, most of any coach; his teams would win eight of their nine appearances, most of any coach; and he would send four national championship teams to the Sugar Bowl playing field, most, by far, of any coach.

 Recap excerpted from the book "Sugar Bowl Classic: A History" by Marty Mulé, who covered the game and the organization for decades for the New Orleans Times-Picayune.